MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customapi-table-columns.md

 ---
 # CustomAPI Table Columns

-This table includes columns of a Custom API record that you can set.
+This table includes selected columns/attributes of a Custom API record that you can set.

 |Display Name<br />Schema Name<br />Logical Name  |Type  |Description |